lischilpp/ochiba-js/README.md

 ## ☑️ Features TODO
 ### Make root- and leaf-level animations as similar as possible (like CSS animations)
 - [x] Animation-timing-function steps, step-start, step-end for root level animation
-- [ ] Animation-fill-mode none, forwards, backwards, both for root level animation
-- [ ] Implementation of values "initial" and "inherit" for root level animations
 - [ ] Add support for multiple animations (similar to e.g. animation: rotate 1s, spin 3s, but somehow implemented on both root and leaf level)
 ### Make the library more stable and correct
 - [x] Check and make durations more exact